Creating a positive user experience during your webinar is crucial to generating more leads and increasing your webinar's return on investment.

 Look for cloud-based webinar platforms that provide a seamless experience across all browsers, and are mobile friendly.
 You will also want to confirm that they use a variable bit rate for their video streaming so that people in areas with slow internet speeds won't have problems streaming your content.

-2. CRM Integrations
+2. CRM Integrations with Webinars

 Building off of our last recommendation, you will want to look for a webinar platform that allows you to integrate the event experience with your website.
 This not only provides a more consistent brand experience but enhances your data collection and ability to personalize your users' experiences after the event takes place.